woojiahao/git-guide/03-first-commit/README.md

     echo "Hello world" > a.txt
     ```

+2. View the current status of the work directory.

+    ```bash
+    git status
+    ```

-2. View the current status of the work directory. `git status` will print the current status of the Git repository.
+    `git status` will print the current status of the Git repository.
 You will notice that there will be one section - "Untracked files".
+Under it, there will be the new file, `a.txt` in red.
+This indicates that the file has not been staged.

     As we have established earlier, the untracked files/unstaged files are not yet on the staging area.
 So let's add it to the staging area.

-    ```bash
-    git status
-    ```

 3. Add the file (`a.txt`) to the staging area.
 This tracks the file and copies it to the staging area.